dawinye/ChatRoom/README.md

 as well as close their connections.
 Finally, the stopServer() function runs a continuous for loop to check if the exit command is entered.

+For serialization, we decided to use gob as that was what our HW1 Q3 told us that it was the fastest out of the methods that we tested.
+The flow of information with encoding and decoding can be seen in the following figure.
+In instances where a function would need to encode/decode multiple times, we tried to reuse the encoder/decoder objects if it didn't generate errors.

+All communication written and read between the server and clients are stored in byte arrays of size 500.
+This means that there will be errors or cut off text if messages are longer than 500 characters.
+We decided to use 500 as significantly longer messages were not needed, and it is impossible to dynamically allocate an array of the specific size as the message being read in (don't know how big the message is before we call conn.Read(arr), so 500 is sufficiently large enough.
+Finally, in regard to printing messages, our client uses <code>sliceHelper(msg[4:]) </code>.
+This is because we found that the first 4 bytes of a decoded byte array from gob are unnecessary, as well as the last bytes starting with the number 10.
+These quirks in the byte array made us decide to process it so that the message would print nicer.
+It should be noticed that this will take O(n) time, but we decided it was worth the trade-off to have more streamlined messages.